 “I like Elephants because they are calm, gentle, confident and, to me, seem humble.
 They are powerful and yet gentle.
 When they set their mind to doing something, they commit fully until the task is done.
 I also really like their almond shaped eyes.
 To me, they have always had a wise human quality to them.”

-Amanda Gierling is a Chartered Professional Accountant, who has spent nearly a decade working at Travelers Canada, a leading property and casualty insurer.
-Before joining Travelers, Amanda spent four years at Ernst & Young LLP while studying for her accounting designation, where she gained extensive experience serving clients in the not-for-profit sector.
+Amanda Gierling is a Chartered Professional Accountant, who works at the Office of the Superintendent of Financial Institutions.
+Previously, Amanda spent four years at Ernst & Young LLP while studying for her accounting designation, where she gained extensive experience serving clients in the not-for-profit sector, and spent nearly a decade working at Travelers Canada, a leading property and casualty insurer.
 Amanda brings invaluable financial expertise to the role of Treasurer on the Ghost Bear Institute’s board, helping support the growth of Nature Labs.